Azelliott/GreenSeed/README.md

 ### Unit Testing
 Each app has it's own testing folder.
-To run the tests type into terminal:
+To run the tests locally type into terminal:

 ```
 python3 manage.py test app_name.tests